AbramsGroup/HTPolyNet/_sources/example-tutorials/index.rst.txt

 **IMPORTANT DISCLAIMER**

 These are not production MD runs.
 The system sizes are *way too small* and the equilibration times are *way too short*.
-You as a user are responsible for conduct the appropriate finite size effect tests and equilibration tests needed to guarantee robustness of you simulations.
+You as a user are responsible for conducting the appropriate finite-size-effect tests and equilibration tests needed to guarantee robustness of your simulations.

 .. toctree::
    :maxdepth: 2